- Self-Managed Super Fund(SMSF) status

 Self-Managed Super Fund (SMSF) statusVersion: 7.4.7

 What does 'Election to be regulated is being processed' mean?

 An election to be a regulated Self-Managed Super Fund (SMSF) has been received by the ATO.

 The ATO undertakes checks on all entities which elect to be regulated by the ATO.
 These checks are undertaken before any entity is recorded on Super Fund Lookup as an ATO-regulated SMSF.
-This takes up to seven days to complete.
+This process can take between 2 - 28 days to complete.

 Other super funds cannot make transfers or rollovers to the entity until it becomes a regulated SMSF.

 The ATO uses three different status types to describe SMSFs: